idrawjs/docs/src/en/api/move-up-element.md

 ## Introduction

-`moveUpElement` It receives a Element's uuid to lower the index position for rising layer and then trigger re-rendering
+`moveUpElement` It receives a Element's uuid to lower the index position for moving up element's layer and then trigger re-rendering

 :::tip
 If you update the Element'index successfully by `moveUpElement` then it will trigger event  `"changeData"` to re-render image.